Ultra-Fast Accurate AoA Estimation via Automotive Massive-MIMO Radar: Numerical Simulation Analysis

-\paragraph{Fast MUSIC -- Method 1} We first study the lower bound for the fast-MUSIC method 1, which is inspired by the random sampling.
+We first study the lower bound for our fast-MUSIC method 1, which is premised on random sampling.
 We denote the righthand side of the bound in Theorem~\ref{thm:nys} by $\kappa = 1 + \alpha_l$.
-Then, we have
+Thus, we have